Fees Increased for 2017 - Beginning January 1, 2017, the following fee increases will take place:

 - Self Registration

-- One extra non-camping vehicle may be allowed in sites that are large enough to safely handle a vehicle on the site pad.
+- One extra non-camping vehicle may be allowed in sites that are large enough to safely handle a vehicle on the site parking pad.
 The extra vehicle must be registered on a camp fee permit and the proper fee paid.

 - The occupancy of a single campsite shall be limited to 6 individuals.
 Hiker/Biker sites are limited to one individual per site.
 C.C.C.
 23.03.040